Arthur Ernest Sansom: Biography

 Sansom was educated at Queenwood College near Stockbridge, Hampshire and then at King's College, London.
 He wrote one of the first and most practical handbooks on anaesthetics and read a paper Anaesthetics in Obstetric Practice before the Obstetrical Society.
+He tried carbon tetrachloride as an inhalational anaesthetic on animals in 1864 and later as obstetrical anaesthesia on humans in 1865.
+Sansom suggested an anaesthetic mixture of 1 part carbon tetrachloride and 6 parts chloroform next year in British Medical Journal.

-In 1869–1870 he emphasized the importance of Pasteur's research, together with some research of his own, in a series a papers he presented to the Medical Society of London.
+In 1869–1870 Sansom emphasized the importance of Pasteur's research, together with some research of his own, in a series a papers he presented to the Medical Society of London.
 He was consulting physician to the London Hospital and to the North-Eastern Hospital for Children.
 Sansom was elected a Fellow of the Royal College of Physicians in 1878.
 He was President of the Medical Society of London for the year 1897.

-In a number of his published Obituaries in 1907, the final sentence states that - ‘He was survived by his wife and six children’.This was incorrect, as at his death seven legitimate children survived him.
+In a number of his published Obituaries in 1907, the final sentence states that - ‘He was survived by his wife and six children’.
+This was incorrect, as at his death seven legitimate children survived him.
 He was buried was at East Finchley Cemetery.